…and She Got Married – Romance, Love, Marriage, Revenge, Ade, Chichi, Patriarchy, Free Short Story

 A week later Ade was in the hospital surrounded by his family, who by now had heard the story of the fight.
 The police could not arrest Chichi, she was badly bruised when they arrived, and all evidence pointed to self-defense.

 His mother held his hand as she cried, his little brother sat at the corner of the room reading a book, and his father leaned against a wall by the window.
-Chichi walked in holding a brown envelop.
+Chichi walked in holding a brown envelope.
 She greeted them and asked of how Ade was doing.
 His mother scowled at her, but she ignored her.
 The old woman had never liked her.
-She handed the envelop to Ade’s father.
-“When he wakes up, please have him sign it, and we will be out of each others lives for good.”
+She handed the envelope to Ade’s father.
+“When he wakes up, please have him sign it, and we will be out of each other’s lives for good.”

 He stared at her, wanting to speak, but he looked at his wife and his son then nodded at her.
 Her face still had bruises, but the swelling was almost gone.
 She pursed her lips and walked out of the door.
-She had had a whole week to think about her life, and had realised how wrong she was for getting married out of desperation and trying to fool another.
-She did not mind being single anymore, in fact, even though she was nursing pain all over, the week she spent away from her sick husband were the best she had ever had.
+She had had a whole week to think about her life and had realised how wrong she was for getting married out of desperation and trying to fool another.
+She did not mind being single anymore, in fact, even though she was nursing pain all over, the week she spent away from her sick husband was the best she had ever had.
 Plus she was pregnant with their first child, and she would not let Ade know until her baby was born and registered as hers, and hers alone.